AtarashiHQ/Manual/README.md

 # Instructions (manuals) for cryptocurrency miners.
-### Bitcoin miners manuals (Antminer, Avalon, INNOSILICON, Whatsminer, iPollo, etc).
+### Cryptocurrency miners manuals (Antminer, Avalon, INNOSILICON, Whatsminer, iPollo, ICERIVER, etc).
-### Before you buy and start using a bitcoin miner, be sure to read the manual!
+### Before you buy and start using a cryptocurrency miner, be sure to read the manual!

 ## [Atarashi HQ team](https://atarashihq.com/)
 > *Thank you for choosing us!*